omprakash24d/authflow/README.md

 3.  **Firebase Security Rules**: **CRITICAL**: Before going live, ensure your Firebase Authentication settings and Firestore/Storage security rules are properly configured for production to prevent unauthorized access.
 The default "test mode" rules are insecure.
 4.  **Build Command**: Use `npm run build` or `yarn build`.
 5.  **Next.js Output**: AuthFlow uses the Next.js App Router.
 Ensure your hosting provider supports Next.js (preferably version 13.4+ for stable App Router support).
 Firebase Hosting is a good option.

+## Roadmap

+-   [ ] Implement multi-factor authentication (MFA).
+-   [ ] Add account linking for multiple social providers.
+-   [ ] Build out a more comprehensive admin dashboard for user management.
+-   [ ] Add full implementation for profile photo uploads to Firebase Storage.

+## Contributing

+Contributions are welcome!
+If you have suggestions for improvements, please feel free to open an issue or submit a pull request.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License